cormaz/Greenhouse-project/README.md

 # Greenhouse-project
-Remote control temperature and humidity greenhouse, with master and slaves
+Remote temperature and humidity greenhouse control, with master and slaves